 Finding: SRC 514.015(a) provides that multiple family development within the RM-II zone shall be subject to design review according to the multiple family design review standards set forth in SRC Chapter 702.
-The proposed development conforms to SRC Chapter 702 follows.
+The proposed development conforms to SRC Chapter 702 as stated below.